The Heavy Load Specialist

 • Strengthen the bond and use relatively harder poly to limit material movement in the load wheel.

-• Cushothane® XL™ for both tires 93A and load wheels 97A with XL3™ bonding.
+• Cushothane® XL™ 93A hardness for tires and 97A hardness for load wheels with XL3™ bonding.